Nelson Fibre Optic Utility

 Phase 1 - Network Costs Savings

 Between 1998 and 2005 the city had the insight to connect Nelson Fire Rescue, Nelson Police, Touchstones museum, public works, Nelson Hydro, Nelson Public Library, and city hall, with fibre optics.
-This enabled the centralization of the phone systems, servers, and internet access, resulting in a savings of over $100,000 per year.
+This enabled the centralization of the phone systems, servers, and internet access, resulting in cost savings for connecting our city departments.

 Phase 2 - Secure Anchor Tenants

 In 2012, the Regional District partnered with the city of Nelson to run new fibre optic cable connecting their Lakeside offices with the community complex and city hall.
 The RDCK now saves substantially on communications costs and both parties benefit by sharing services such as GIS and communications.

 In 2014, the city of Nelson and the Province of BC partnered to connect all of the schools and Selkirk College facilities over the fibre optic network.
 This opportunity allowed the fibre optic network to expand into Rosemont, Fairview, and Uphill.
 These educational sites can now benefit from speeds up to 10GB per second, to help provide learning tools to students and teachers within Nelson.

 Phase 3 - Share with Local Organizations

 When Nelson Hydro migrated their downtown primary overhead distribution power lines to underground, the city took the opportunity to install additional communications conduit.
 These conduits now provide downtown businesses the opportunity to connect to Nelson Fibre.

 In 2015, the city started to provide the benefits of fibre optic technology to the local business community.
 Although the city has residential rates for potential downtown residents, the city has no current financial plans, or service providers, to deliver municipal fibre to residential neighbourhoods in Nelson.
 The target customer emphasis remains the business community, non-profit associations and strategic partners.